lewisnm/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20. 19-AZ - how to replace characters
 21. 20-hiago - how to remove characters.
 22. 21-reverse - how to reverse input
 23. 22-users_and_homes - displays users together with their home directories
+24. 100-empty_casks - how to find empty files, directories and subdirectories